afkim14/Automatic-Lens-Smear-Detection/README.md

 python3 img_process.py test/
 ```

-The script will output two directories: `pre_processed_images/` and `processed_output`. `pre_processed_images` will contain the modified images using Histogram Equalization, Gaussian Blur, and more.
-These images will be split into bins for better processing and results. `processed_output` will contain the masked .jpg images of the possible smears based on the pre-processed images.
+The script will output two directories: `pre_processed_images/` and `processed_output/`. `pre_processed_images/` will contain the modified images using Histogram Equalization, Gaussian Blur, and more.
+These images will be split into bins for better processing and results. `processed_output/` will contain the masked .jpg images of the possible smears based on the pre-processed images.
 There will be a masked output for each bin.